Parasitoid wasp: Parasitoidism

 Two strategies found among parasitoidal wasps: Ectoparasites are usually idiobiont, endoparasites koinobiont.

-Parasitoid wasps range from some of the smallest species of insects to wasps about an inch long.
+Parasitoid wasps range from some of the smallest species of insects to wasps about an inch (25 mm) long.
 Most females have a long, sharp ovipositor at the tip of the abdomen, sometimes lacking venom glands, and almost never modified into a sting outside of the aculeate groups.

 Parasitoids can be classified in many ways.
 They can live within their host's body as endoparasitoids, or feed on it from outside as ectoparasitoids: both strategies are found among the wasps.
 Parasitoids can also be divided according to their effect on their hosts.
 Idiobionts prevent further development of the host after initially immobilizing it, while koinobionts allow the host to continue its development while they are feeding upon it; and again, both types are seen in parasitoidal wasps.
 Most ectoparasitoid wasps are idiobiont, as the host could damage or dislodge the external parasitoid if allowed to move or moult.
 Most endoparasitoid wasps are koinobionts, giving them the advantage of a host that continues to grow larger and remains able to avoid predators.